-To Access the Online Payment Portal Click Here
+To Access the Online Customer Payment Portal Click Here

 - Choose "Pay Now" to quickly make a payment using a checking account, savings account or a credit/debit card without registering.
-You will need your Utility Bill account number to look up your bill and make a payment.
+You will need your Utility Bill account number to search for your bill and make a payment.
 Please follow the prompts to pay your bill and complete your transaction.
 Your payment information will not be stored.

 - Choose "Sign In" if you have already registered the account with your email address and password.